Clarksburg, WV Truck Accident Attorneys

 Economic damages represent direct financial losses resulting from the accident and injuries.
 These objective costs include:

-- Medical Expenses covering all past and future treatment related to accident injuries.
+Medical Expenses covering all past and future treatment related to accident injuries.
 This encompasses emergency care, hospitalization, surgeries, physician visits, prescription medications, physical therapy, rehabilitation services, medical equipment, and home modifications necessitated by permanent disabilities.
-Future medical needs must be carefully projected with expert testimony to ensure lifetime care is covered.
+Future medical needs must be carefully projected with testimony from qualified professionals to ensure lifetime care is covered.

 Non-economic damages compensate for subjective, non-financial harms that significantly impact quality of life:

-- Loss of Enjoyment of Life compensates for the inability to participate in hobbies, recreational activities, exercise, and other pleasurable aspects of life that were important to the victim before the injury.
+Loss of Enjoyment of Life compensates for the inability to participate in hobbies, recreational activities, exercise, and other pleasurable aspects of life that were important to the victim before the injury.
+If an avid hiker can no longer walk on uneven terrain, or a musician can no longer play their instrument due to a hand injury, the law recognizes this as a profound loss.
+It acknowledges that life is about more than just working and paying bills; it is about the activities that provide joy and fulfillment.

 In cases involving fatalities, West Virginia’s wrongful death statute allows surviving family members to recover additional damages, including: